Generic Name: norethindrone/ethinyl estradiol (nor-ETH-in-drone/ETH-i-nil ES-tra-DYE-ol)

 - An extra patient leaflet is available with norethindrone/ethinyl estradiol.
 Talk to your pharmacist if you have questions about this information.

-- Take norethindrone/ethinyl estradiol by mouth with food.
+- Take norethindrone/ethinyl estradiol by mouth with food or without food.

 - If you miss a dose of norethindrone/ethinyl estradiol, take it as soon as your remember.
 Take your next dose at the regular time.
 This means you may take 2 doses on the same day.
-If you miss more than 1 dose of norethindrone/ethinyl estradiol, refer to the patient information that came with norethindrone/ethinyl estradiol or contact your doctor or pharmacist.
+If you miss more than 1 dose of norethindrone/ethinyl estradiol, read the extra patient information leaflet that comes with norethindrone/ethinyl estradiol or contact you doctor for instructions.
+You must use a backup method of birth control if you miss more than 1 active dose of norethindrone/ethinyl estradiol.
+If you are not sure about how to handle missed doses, use an extra form of birth control (eg, condoms) and talk with your doctor.

 Ask your health care provider any questions you may have about how to use norethindrone/ethinyl estradiol.